itom-project/itom-project.github.io/mainsite_hidden/source/start.rst

 Introduction
 --------------

-| The itom software (ITOM) allows to interactively create measurements with labratory equipment down to simple webcams.
+| The itom software (ITOM) allows to interactively create measurements with laboratory equipment down to simple webcams.
 | It is also capable of data generation, data mining, data analysis and much more data stuff...
 | The built-in Qt-designer enables the user to create neat looking GUIs for end-user measurement processes or automation.
 | In short, it combines many advantages of both **Matlab** and **Labview** in one free software!

 .. glossary::

     Measurement software
-		| Data aquisition, Image recording and Signal detection with Plug'n'Play hardware integration.
+        | Data acquisition, Image recording and Signal detection with Plug'n'Play hardware integration.
         | Equipped with its own filters, algorithms and data analysis plugins.
         | Plot the data in awesome looking graphs, save and export data results in various formats.

     Easy programming (PYTHON)
-		| ITOM is one of the best **PYTHON IDE** on the web with lots of features to make your python experience alot easier
+        | ITOM is one of the best **PYTHON IDE** on the web with lots of features to make your python experience a lot easier
         | Create your own **Scripts** or type in commands directly into to **Console**
         | Install any python packages with our simple **Package Manager**
         | Debug your scripts on-the-fly with the our included **Debugger**

     Python packages
         | Powerful through the greatest range of additional extensions: **Python packages**
         | Examples are: Matplotlib, Scipy, Numpy for easy mathematical calculations - up to skimage, scikit-learn and TensorFlow for MachineLearning and AI